 For a third example, consider Turkish, which is listed with 59 million speakers (46 million in Turkey).
 Speakers of closely related languages that are mutually intelligible with Turkish (at least to some extent) include 13.9 million South Azerbaijani, 7 million North Azerbaijani, 5.4 million Turkmen, 500,000 Gagauz Turkish, 400,000 Khorasani, 300,000 Crimean Turkish, 200,000 Qashqa', 55,000 Salar: about 87 million total.
 This 47% increase in the count for Turkish would move it to 10th position from 19th position.

-A recent and striking example is the change in Serbo-Croatian from 30 years ago to today.
-Once Serbo-Croatian was considered a single language, documented in single grammars, with single dictionaries.
+A recent and striking example is the change in Serbo-Croatian from ten years ago to today.
+Ten years ago, Serbo-Croatian was considered a single language, documented in single grammars, with single dictionaries.
 It was well known that there were two ways of writing it -- with roman characters in Croatia, and with cyrillic characters in Serbia -- and that there was a continuum of dialect variation from Serbia in the east to Croatia in the west -- but this did not change the obvious "fact" that it was a single language.
 Now there are three languages -- Serbian, Croatian, and Bosnian.
 This is not just an idle matter of nomenclature -- at least in Croatia and in Serbia, strenuous efforts are underway to purge the language of elements that are felt to reflect pollution from linguistic or cultural elements associated with the other end of the geographical, political and historical conflict.

 All of these issues stem from the fact that languages are not a set of distinct and unrelated items, but rather a hierarchy (or tree structure).
 We can continue to split categories almost down to the level of the individual speaker, or we can lump categories together as long as we can find evidence for common historical origin.
 (In the lecture on language change, we'll learn something about why common historical origin is a useful and interesting basis of classification for languages).